nielskee/draft-articles/TechnicalHiringPart2.md

 look something like:

 * Have a daily hiring standup to maintain the cadence.
-At this standup, do a group review amount your tech interviewers of CV and cover letters that came in the previous day.
+At this standup, do a group review with your tech interviewers of CV and cover letters that came in the previous day.
 Aim for no more than a 24&#8209;hour lead time from arrival.
 There will be some early exits here where the experience clearly doesn't match your requirements.
 Give feedback.

 * Have a very quick turnaround to phone screen for those candidates you want to go forward with.
-If there are multiple roles, fan out to multiple phone screen pairs.
+If there are multiple roles you're hiring for, fan out to multiple phone screen pairs.
 These pairs both make the call, and make the call (see what I did there?).
 Give feedback.

 * Have one form of technical screen only, with a preference for a technical assignment that's related to the tech domain.

-* Get it reviewed, timebox this at 30 minutes.
+* Get it reviewed.
 Give feedback to both successful and unsuccessful candidates.
 Use a checklist, but also leverage GitHub as a review platform if that's possible for your organisation.

 * Make a decision for a live interview based on a balanced view of the CV, phone and tech assignment, but always weighting towards the most